Rame inox de banlieue Jouef (Suburban Stainless Steel Train) with modified couplings.

 It is not very brilliant!

-Finally, we will add an interior lighting, which will pose the problem of the electric junction of cars, because this lighting will be controlled by a function decoder.
+Finally, we will add an interior lighting, which will pose the problem of the electric junction of coaches, because this lighting will be controlled by a function decoder.

 I bought ø 9 mm axles at micro-model.
 Only trouble, the length between axle ends which is different from the original (24.75 mm instead of 24).
 And impossible to interchange the wheels because the diameter of the new axles is only 1.5 mm.